Slayground

+Premise

+An armed robbery involving criminal Stone goes wrong when an inexperienced getaway driver accidentally causes the death of a nine-year-old girl in a car crash.
+The girl's millionaire father arranges for a bounty hunter, Costello, to kill the three criminals involved, including Stone.
+Stone flees to England where he stays with an old friend, Abbatt.

+Costello kills Stone's two associates in the robbery, and a friend who facilitates Stone's trip to England.
+Stone's wife goes to hide in Mexico.
+Stone tries to help Abbatt with some troubles the latter is having with gangsters.

+Costello arrives in England.
+He kills a friend of Abbatt's and then Abbatt himself before Stone shoots Costello dead.

+Original novel

+The film was based on a novel by Donald Westlake writing under the name "Richard Stark".
+It was published in 1971 and featured Parker, the hero of The Hunter (filmed as Point Blank.)
+(Slayground would be followed by Butcher's Moon.)

+Very little of the novel was used in the film adaptation.

 Production

-The film was developed by Barry Spikins when he was heard of EMI Films.
+The film was developed by Barry Spikings when he was heard of EMI Films.
 In early 1983 Spikings left and Verity Lambert was appointed head of production.
 Slayground became the first movie part of Lambert's slate of films.
+It was the first feature directed by Terry Bedford and produced by Gower Frost, who had both made commercials with Adrian Lyne.

-She later said, I wasn't very keen, but I thought, "Well, I’m starting off and this is definitely different to television and maybe I have to go by somebody else’s judgement".
+Lambert later said, "I wasn't very keen, but I thought, 'Well, I'm starting off and this is definitely different to television and maybe I have to go by somebody else's judgement'."
 She claimed the distributors were convinced the film would be a commercial hit.
 Filmink called it a "very random" selection.

 Others in Lambert's slate included Comfort and Joy, Illegal Aliens (which became Morons from Outer Space) and Dreamchild.

-Filming on Slayground had finished by November 1983.
 "I believe all these films have international appeal," said Lambert.

+Two thirds of the film was shot in Britain, one third in the US.
+Filming took place in March 1983 on location at Southport and Blackpool Scenes were shot at Southport's Pleasureland amusement park and Blackpool's Pleasure Beach.
+Filming in America took place in and around Rockland County, New York.

-Academic Paul Moody wrote in his story of EMI Films that Slayground "marks a transition point in EMI’s history, both literally and metaphorically, and it has a liminal feel to it that betrays its origins from two divergent production strategies."
+Academic Paul Moody wrote in his story of EMI Films that Slayground "marks a transition point in EMI's history, both literally and metaphorically, and it has a liminal feel to it that betrays its origins from two divergent production strategies."
 He felt the fact the second half of the film moving to England was "a metaphorical handing over of the baton... a dramatic shift in tone from what had until then been a pedestrian American thriller, bringing in supernatural elements that shift the film towards a more English gothic sensibility."
 Moody felt "the film has some genuinely atmospheric moments and marks the point at which historically, EMI transitioned back towards making films set in Britain and which focused specifically on British culture."